SyahrulNazri/sd-training/Readme.md

 - This PLLs are used to generate,stabilize,modulate,demodulate.

 **WHy off-chip clocks can't be used all the time ?**
--Clock will be supply for a lot of blocks on the chip.If we used only one clock source it will have delays due to long wires.
+- Clock will be supply for a lot of blocks on the chip.If we used only one clock source it will have delays due to long wires.
--One small cip will suply on some block with different frequency 200Mhzs adn some might need 100Mhz.
+- One small cip will suply on some block with different frequency 200Mhzs adn some might need 100Mhz.
--A concept of ppm(parts per million) clock accuracy comes in,when ever quarts is acquired,it comes with a x ppm error.
+- A concept of ppm(parts per million) clock accuracy comes in,when ever quarts is acquired,it comes with a x ppm error.

 **PLL used on SoC**

 Main components:

--Phase detector
+- Phase detector
--Loop filter
+- Loop filter
--Voltage controlled oscillator
+- Voltage controlled oscillator
--Frequency divider
+- Frequency divider

 **Digital Analg Converter**
--puporse-converts a digital input signal to an analog output signal.
+- puporse-converts a digital input signal to an analog output signal.

--digital signal is repsented with binary code (combinations logic 0 adn 1).
+- digital signal is repsented with binary code (combinations logic 0 adn 1).

--consists of anumber of binary inputs and a single output.
+- consists of anumber of binary inputs and a single output.

--Two types DACs
+- Two types DACs

-	-Weighted Resistor DAC = resistor DAC prduces an analog output,which is almost equal to the digital(binary) input by using binary weighted resistor in the                                      inverting adder circuit.
+	- Weighted Resistor DAC = resistor DAC prduces an analog output,which is almost equal to the digital(binary) input by using binary weighted resistor in the                                      inverting adder circuit.

-	-R-2R Ladder DAC =overcomes the disadvantages of a binary weighted resistor DAC.It produces an analog output which is almost equal to the digital(binary) inpu          tby using aR-2R ladder network in the
+	- R-2R Ladder DAC =overcomes the disadvantages of a binary weighted resistor DAC.It produces an analog output which is almost equal to the digital(binary)               input by using aR-2R ladder network in the

 **Weighted Resistor DAC**
 ![image](https://user-images.githubusercontent.com/118953939/210687752-54a2f06c-1e63-4842-9f77-fbb37be73864.png)